Our House

 - Domesticating an insect -

-Summary: Beekeepers domesticate honey bees and use these insects to pollinate agricultural crops.
-Honey bee hives also yield honey and beeswax.
-While beekeeping can be a hobby or business, fewer new businesses are starting because of problems with parasites and diseases..
+Summary: Beekeepers manage honey bees and use these insects to pollinate agricultural crops, as well as produce honey and beeswax.
+While beekeeping can be a hobby or business, fewer new businesses are starting nowadays because of problems with invasive species, mysterious disorders, parasites, and diseases.

 Jack DeAngelis, PhD